List of Saskatchewan municipal roads (600–699): SK 622

 Highway 622 runs from Highway 306 at Riceton, across Highway 33, through Kronau, to the Highway 1 / Highway 46 intersection near Balgonie.
 It is about 44 km long.

 SK 623

-Highway 623 runs from Highway 39 near Rouleau south to Highway 13 at Ogema.
+Highway 623 runs from Highway 1 south of Pense to Highway 13 at Ogema.
+It crosses, and has a 2-kilometre Concurrency with, Highway 39 north-west of Rouleau.
 The highway runs through the RMs of Key West No. 70 and Elmsthorpe No. 100 and the Piapot 75H Indian reserve.
 The communities of Ogema and Truax are located along the route.
 Access to Ogema Regional Park is at the southern terminus of Highway 623, on the southern side of Ogema.
 It is about 98 km long.